saharvx9/flutter_clean_code_architecture/README.md

 ## **Notice

-if you want to run it on a areal device you need to change some properties:
+if you want to run it on a real device you need to change some properties:

-1. go to ypur network setting in your pc and checkout whats your ip of your network/wifi then copy it
+1. go to your network setting in your pc and checkout whats your ip of your network/wifi then copy it

 2. go to ```api_configuration.dart``` in your flutter project and change this value :